charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 Reference: Artificial intelligence is a new field of research that has been in the works for a while now.
 Custom: Artificial intelligence!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+#### Performer
+Prompt: In the year 2157, humanity had finally perfected interstellar travel.
+The first colony ship, brimming with hope and thousands of eager settlers
+Reference: In the year 2157, humanity had finally perfected interstellar travel.
+The first colony ship, brimming with hope and thousands of eager settlers—the Arkion crew made it to hyperspace in January 3160 – was launched from this world's barren wasteland
+Custom: In the year 2157, humanity had finally perfected interstellar travel.
+The first colony ship, brimming with hope and thousands of eager settlers When we are a few 1).
+We have only then to help: Rascal\'1-s at school ------------------------------------------------------------------------

 ### Current Limitations

 - **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance (we only use 1000 training samples).